lewiswolf/kac_drumset/readme.md

 	A base class for a polygon, instantiated with an array of vertices.
 	'''

-	n: int								# number of vertices
+	N: int								# number of vertices
 	vertices: npt.NDArray[np.float64]	# cartesian products representing the vertices of a shape

 	def area(self) -> float: